ChristofferNissen/helmper/website/docs/intro_extended.md

 Let's try all features of **Helmper in less than 5 minutes**.

-In this torturial demonstrates the full functionality of Helmper, from identifying images in the Helm Chart to patching and signing the images.
+In this tutorial demonstrates the full functionality of Helmper, from identifying images in the Helm Chart to patching and signing the images.

 ## Getting Started

 Get started by **setting up local services**.
 These services are required for scanning and patching the images.
-Then proceed by **creating the local filestructure**, populate one of the folders by **generating keys for cosign**.
+Then proceed by **creating the local filesystem structure**, populate one of the folders by **generating keys for cosign**.
 Finally **change the configuration** to included the newly created resources.

 ### Start local services